MaxCarroll0/kayak-hull-optimisation/README.md

 Efficiently optimising a kayak hull under constant fluid flows for a customisable compound metric assessing hydrodynamicity, stability, and buoyancy using Gaussian Processes.

 ## Method
-### Inputs
+### User Inputs
 - Hull Parameter Constraints
 - Fluid Flow Direction
 - Fluid Flow Speed (by Galilean Relativity, this theoretically accounts also for the Kayak speed)
 - Weight of the Kayaker

 ### Outputs
-Optimised hull parameters maximising the quality of the hull by a compound metric taking into account:
+**Optimised hull parameters** maximising the quality of the hull by a compound metric taking into account:
 #### Hydrodynamicity:
 - Drag opposite the forward motion of the hull
 #### Stability: